A popular street in Bucharest with colorful hanging umbrellas

 5. Arc de Triomphe

 Originally built in 1878 in celebration of Romania’s independence, the arch was built in stone looking very much like the style of the Arc de Triomphe in Paris.
-It is a bit smaller than the one in Paris but a striking sight to see.

 Today it represents a symbol of independence and on December 1st which is Romania’s National Day (end of communism), a military parade proceeds underneath.

-The Arc de Triomphe in Bucharest.
+The Arc de Triomphe monument in Bucharest.

 Tip: I recommend taking an Uber or the Metro M2 (Aviatorilor stop).